duyvu997/resume-docs/src/index.md

 #### July 2020 ~ Mar 2021(9m): Techbase Vietnam, HCM

-TechBase VietNam is tending to rejuvenate personnel.
-So I have many opportunities to take the challenging task.
-I learn, research, ask someone to find the solution to resolve the task.
-And I get those tasks done and done well.
-I also earn more and more experiences in teamwork, team sharing, deep dive into Scrum/Agile concepts and how to play hard after working hard.
+TechBase Vietnam has been focusing on rejuvenating its workforce, which has given me many opportunities to take on challenging tasks.
+I actively learn, research, and collaborate with others to find effective solutions — ensuring each task is completed successfully.
+Through this, I’ve gained valuable experience in teamwork, knowledge sharing, and a deeper understanding of Scrum/Agile principles — as well as the importance of balancing hard work with enjoyment.

 - Mainly responsible Full-stack developer (NodeJS - VueJS)

 #### May 2019 ~ July 2020(1y2m): PYCOGroup, HCM

-In PYCO, I practice in software engineering techniques: Unit Testing, Source Code Control, Debugging, learn about Docker, AWS-Lambda - Serverless framework, Kafka messaging system, and fundamental of microservice.
-I also work well in Scrum process at here.
+Practiced software engineering principles at PYCO, including unit testing, version control, and debugging.
+Gained experience with Docker, AWS Lambda (Serverless Framework), Kafka, and microservice fundamentals while actively participating in the Scrum process.

 - Mainly responsible for Back-End developer (NodeJS)

 #### Apr 2018 ~ Oct 2018(6m): startup MyPOP, HCM

-I am a intern of company for 6 months.
-Learned and implemented APIs for Ads-in-Car project.
-Besides i also learned about Spring framework, stack of technologies of a software, practice about git, postman.
+I interned at the company for 6 months, where I learned and implemented APIs for the Ads-in-Car project.
+During this time, I also gained hands-on experience with the Spring Framework, explored various software technology stacks, and practiced essential tools such as Git and Postman.

 - Mainly responsible for Intern developer